wizard112/2025-DEV2-008-MyTicTacToe/README.md

 ### SOLID Principles

-I tried to apply the SOLID principles.
+I tried to apply the SOLID principles in my different classes, it is a good practice to have a maintainable, testable and scalable project.

 ## CI/CD

-I tried to use the Github Actions for simple tasks.
+I tried to use the Github Actions for simple tasks, this is my first time implementation of the actions.

 - Trigger: for each pull request the action is triggered
-- jobs : clean the project, build the project then run unit test
+- jobs : clean the project, build the project and then run unit test.

 ## Install